What's next for Well 8

 PCE Plume Evaluation Report & Planned "Sentinel" Well

-Madison Water Utility plans to drill a small “sentinel well” in hopes of detecting PCE if it moves toward Well 8.
+Madison Water Utility hopes to eventually drill a small “sentinel well” in hopes of detecting PCE if it moves toward Well 8.
 The utility hired an independent consultant, hydrogeologist Eric Oelkers with SCS Engineers, to analyze groundwater movement in the Well 8 area and locate an appropriate site for the monitoring well.

 The objectives of Oelkers' study were: